Vineel-87/Zeotap-Assignment-1/README.md

-# 📝 Google Sheets Clone
+# 📝 Web Application Mimicking Google Sheets
 <!-- Project title with an icon to make it visually appealing -->

 ## 📌 Project Overview